-This course will teach you the principles of effective desktop publishing on the PC.
+This weekly evening course will teach you the principles of effective desktop publishing on the PC.

-It's ideal if you are working in-house for a marketing or communications team, and it is equally relevant if you are self-employed or involved in a start-up company.
+It's ideal if you're working in-house for a marketing or communications team, and it's equally relevant if you're self-employed or involved in a start-up company.

-The course will provide you with guidance on what makes good layout design, and will develop your technical and visual skills to enable you to produce professional looking presentations across both printed and digital media.
+The course will show you how to create professional-looking layouts, and will develop your technical and creative skills so that you can produce successful graphic design across both printed and digital media.

 What will you gain?

-This course is ideal for anyone who has not attended a software-based course before.
-It will take you from the basics and quickly develop your ability to design professional-looking documents.
+This course will take you from the basics and quickly develop your ability to design professional-looking documents.

 Entry requirement: Whilst no software experience is required, you should be confident in saving files and basic computer functions.